microsoft/workshop-library/learn-github/README.md

 Navigate to your copy of the Workshops repository in your account.

-Type `.` in the search bar to open it in GitHub.dev.
+Type `.` in the browser window to open it in GitHub.dev.

 > GitHub.dev is a web-based version of GitHub.